-Public land managers are responsible for the management of a large proportion of land in NSW.
-These land portfolios are likely to include sites where historic uses may have resulted in land contamination.
-Public land managers have obligations under the contaminated land management framework to ensure any human health and environmental risks associated with land contamination are appropriately managed.
+Public land portfolios may include sites where historic activities have contaminated the land.
+Public land managers have obligations to ensure any human health and environmental risks associated with land contamination are appropriately managed.

-The model procedures consist of a decision tree (PDF 182KB) highlighting the key decision points, stages in management and the resources available at each stage.
-The resource sheets detail the key considerations for a land manager at each stage in the management process, legislative obligations, guidelines and other tools.
+- resource sheets that detail key considerations for a land manager at each stage in the management process, legislative obligations, guidelines, and other tools.